w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Informative images convey information, for example that of a picture or illustration.
 They require a short, clear description provided in the image text alternative or through the adjacent text.
 Discuss different approaches for providing alternative text for informative images.

+Decorative images do not convey information.
+They require an empty alternative text.

 #### Learning Outcomes for Topic